Perturbative $S$-matrix unitarity ($S^{\dagger}S=1$) in $R_{\mu \nu} ^2$ gravity: Abstract

 \section{Abstract}

-We show that in the quadratic curvature theory of gravity, or simply $R_{\mu \nu} ^2$ gravity, unitarity bound is violated but $S$-matrix unitarity ($SS^{\dagger} = 1$) is satisfied.
-This theory is renormalizable, and hence the failure of unitarity bound is a counter example of Llewellyn Smith's conjecture on the relation between unitarity and renormalizability.
+We show that in the quadratic curvature theory of gravity, or simply $R_{\mu \nu} ^2$ gravity, the tree-level unitariy bound (tree unitarity) is violated in the UV region but an analog for $S$-matrix unitarity ($SS^{\dagger} = 1$) is satisfied.
+This theory is renormalizable, and hence the failure of tree unitarity is a counter example of Llewellyn Smith's conjecture on the relation between them.
 We have recently proposed a new conjecture that $S$-matrix unitarity gives the same conditions as renormalizability.
 We verify that $S$-matrix unitarity holds in the matter-graviton scattering at tree level in the $R_{\mu \nu} ^2$ gravity, demonstrating our new conjecture.